A family of solutions to the inverse problem in gravitation: building a theory around a metric: Constructing a solution to the inverse problem

 \section{Constructing a solution to the inverse problem}

 In the case of pure $f(R)$ gravity, families of functions $f$ can be constructed such that any metric $g$ with constant scalar curvature, $R_{0}$, can be admitted as an exact solution.
 For example, if $f$ has a critical point at $R_{0}$ and also happens to vanish there (i.e., $f=0$ is a local extremum at the point $R_{0}$), the equations of motion are necessarily satisfied for any metric $g$ which has $R = R_{0}$.
 One such theory in this class is the Starobinsky-like quadratic theory with $f(R) = \left( R - R_{0} \right)^{2}$ \cite{quadratic}, for example.
-Therefore, in the case of constant-scalar-curvature (though not necessarily Einstein) spacetimes, certain $f(R)$ theories are already examples of solutions to the inverse problem\footnote{These observations have the implication that given \emph{any} metric $g$, the conformal metric $e^{2 \varphi} g$ for conformal factor $\varphi$ is a solution to \emph{some} $f(R)$ theory provided that the factor $\varphi$ is chosen such that the conformal scalar curvature is constant; mathematically, this requires the existence of a solution to the Yamabe problem on the spacetime manifold under consideration \cite{yamabe1,yamabe2}.
-As such, practically any conceivable null-cone structure can arise in \emph{some} $f(R)$ theory, because a metric conformally related to \emph{any} given metric can be admitted as an exact solution.}.
+Therefore, in the case of constant-scalar-curvature (though not necessarily Einstein) spacetimes, certain $f(R)$ theories are already examples of solutions to the inverse problem\footnote{This implies that given \emph{any} metric $g$, the conformal metric $e^{2 \varphi} g$ for conformal factor $\varphi$ is a solution to \emph{some} $f(R)$ theory provided that the factor $\varphi$ is chosen such that the conformal scalar curvature is constant; mathematically, this requires the existence of a solution to the Yamabe problem \cite{yamabe1,yamabe2}.
+As such, practically any conceivable causal structure can arise in \emph{some} $f(R)$ theory \cite{suvm16}, because a metric conformally related to \emph{any} given metric can be admitted as an exact solution.}.
+While this is a somewhat trivial observation, it has, to our knowledge, not been expressly detailed elsewhere.

+A similar but more extensive phenomenon to that described above exists in the generalized theories associated with the action \eqref{eq:genscalarten}.
+If the scalar field counterbalances the Ricci curvature in some precise way, the function $f$ within \eqref{eq:genscalarten} can be chosen to vanish at a realizable local extremum.
+As in the case of $f(R)$ gravity, this implies that, given any reasonable metric $g$, there exists a family of mixed scalar-$f(R)$ theories admitting that particular $g$ as an exact solution.